 The component is a direct child of an xs:sequence or xs:choice with dfdl:initiatedContent 'yes' and an initiator defined for the component is found.

-The component is a direct child of an xs:choice with dfdl:choiceDispatchKey and the result of the dfdl:choiceDispatchKey expression matches the dfdl:choiceBranchKey property of the child.
+The component is a direct child of an xs:choice with dfdl:choiceDispatchKey and the result of the dfdl:choiceDispatchKey expression matches one of the dfdl:choiceBranchKey property values of the child.

 If none of those hold because they are not applicable then the occurrence is still known-to-exist if ALL of the following hold, and no processing error occurs during their determination:

-There are dfdl:asserts with failureType 'processingError' on the component and all their expressions evaluate to true or their regular expression patterns match,
+When there are dfdl:asserts with failureType 'processingError' on the component, all their expressions evaluate to true or their regular expression patterns match.

-It has nil, empty, or normal representation
+It has nil, empty, or normal representation.

 When it has normal representation the content of the representation is convertible to the element type without error.